qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog326/index.rst

 An opt-in setting for projects has been added for "Remember attribute table windows and docks between sessions".
 If checked for a project, then any opened attribute tables will be saved into the project and immediately restored when loading that project.

-This has been to designed to improve workflows when a user has constructed a project with a particular set of attribute table configurations for their requirements, and re-setting up these attribute tables is a hassle.
+This has been designed to improve workflows when a user has constructed a project with a particular set of attribute table configurations for their requirements, and re-setting up these attribute tables is a hassle.

 |image42|